-Because federal, state, and local preservation programs typically exclude properties less than 50 years old from historic designation programs and review processes, many historically and culturally significant properties are left vulnerable to demolition, neglect, and other threats.
+Because federal, state, and local preservation programs had previously excluded properties less than 50 years old from historic designation programs and review processes, many historically and culturally significant properties have been left vulnerable to demolition, neglect, and other threats.

 (Source of summary: National Trust for Historic Preservation.)